 Why are so few diamonds cut to Excellent or Ideal proportions?

 Since diamonds are priced by carat weight, more and more retailers are demanding that rough be cut for maximum yield.
 About 70% of all diamonds on the market today are considered in the trade as “swindled cuts”.

 As shown below, a one carat rough stone can yield a finished diamond of Excellent proportions that is about one-half carat.
 In contrast, the same one carat rough stone can also yield a finished diamond of Poor proportions that is about three-quarter carat.

 Because the table is way too broad (between 63% to 70%) this swindled cut diamond will appear milky and lifeless in comparison to the Excellent Cut, but fetch a higher retail price based on it’s larger carat weight.

-At the end of the day, by selling this heavier but inferior diamond, the retailer gets a higher margin for his investment, the cutter gains margin on rough yield, and it is the consumer who unwittingly pays a higher price for a diamond of inferior Cut proportions which result in a less beautiful diamond.
+By selling this heavier but inferior diamond, the retailer gets a higher margin for his investment and the cutter gains margin on rough yield.
+Sadly, it is the consumer who unwittingly pays a higher price for a diamond of inferior cut proportions which result in a less beautiful diamond.

 Both EGL-USA and GIA have been vocal in their objection to this common practice because (in their words) “it is a misrepresented product” and “it creates further distrust of jewelers as a whole.”

-Many sightholders, when cutting diamonds, cut to supply the overwhelming demand at retail for diamonds of maximum yield in the market at the lowest price i,e, swindled Cuts.
+Many sightholders (rough stones dealers) are no angels either.
+They are the main source of this issue because of they supply the overwhelming demand for diamonds of maximum yield in the market at the lowest price i,e, swindled Cuts.